37 Road Trip Tips for Your Next Budget Vacation

-12. Entertain the Kids with Free Road Trip Apps
+15. Entertain the Kids With Free Road Trip Apps

 You don’t need to invest in a portable DVD player or buy a bunch of new toys to keep the little ones entertained during a long road trip.
 These 11 free apps for kids are a great solution to keep them distracted.

-After a while, you’ll want to switch things up from listening to the same songs on your phone or whatever’s playing on local radio.
+After a while, you’ll want to switch things up from listening to the same songs on your phone or whatever is playing on local radio.

 There are many options to score free or cheap audiobooks — including your local library.
 If you’re signing up for a new platform, however, make sure to take advantage of free trials.
 Just don’t forget to cancel your trial later if you don’t want to be charged.